techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (1875)
 In order for objects in a List to be sorted, those objects must implement which interface and method?
 (Choose one.)

+A. Comparable interface and its compareTo metho
+D.
-a.
-Comparable interface and its compareTo method. b.
-Comparable interface and its compare method
+B. Comparable interface and its compare method

-c.
-Compare interface and its compareTo method
+C. Compare interface and its compareTo method

-d.
-Comparable interface and its equals method
+D. Comparable interface and its equals method

-Answer: A
+ANSWER: A
 MARK:
 1

+CHAPTER:

 MIX
 CHOICES: